MicahElliott/flowrist/README.md

   _feels_ ok with index: ∴ `n` on vowel-hand is ok only if index (and many layouts have done this).
 Compare this to Colemak's 10.5% and Qwerty's 13.2%.

-- You could get _redirects_ down to almost nothing if you move the `nh` to thumb.
+  _(You could get redirects down to almost nothing if you move the `ŋ` to thumb.
 I didn't find that worth it since redirects with index are not too detrimental IME.
 Otherwise, redirects are VERY good at 1%!
 But do note that redirects in general are something to really avoid as much as possible and an important decision.
-Try typing `stretch` on Colemak an realize the slowness of your left hand changing direction 3 times.
+Try typing `stretch` on Colemak an realize the slowness of your left hand changing direction 3 times.)_

-- **SFBs** are almost completely on the four "strength columns" and so mostly fine with index and middle (particularly with anatak).
+- **SFBs** are almost completely on the four "strength columns" and so mostly fine with index and middle (particularly with [anatak][4]).
 Qwerty and Colemak are both actually good at this too (but see next point).
 (I tried going up to 3 SFBs there and that just got messy.)

-- The remaining 0.48% SFBs are `br` (not `rb`) and `rk` (not much `kr`), which are _downward-overlap_ alts, and are reasonable with ring-middle (though I magic them).
+- The remaining 0.48% SFBs are `br` (not `rb`) and `rk` (not much `kr`), which are _downward-overlap_ alts, and are reasonable with ring-middle.
 That's important, and in in contrast to Colemak's _upward_ `rw` DSFB (where you have to shift or slide or use ring-pinky).
 The same is true on the right-hand with `ui` (Colemak is pretty good in with these too).

 - Having a _few_ terrible patterns is ok so long as you have **magic** (left-thumb) workarounds (up to maybe 8): `any` (`a◊`), `back`, `why`, `one`